Knapptr/JeopardyQuestions/README.md

 Needs....some work aesthetically.

-## Notable Bugs

-- Sometimes jService will return a question with no text.
+- ~~Sometimes jService will return a question with no text~~ FIXED!

-- definetly more....